semio/ddf_utils/docs/recipe.rst

 In our example, we need datapoints from both gapminder population dataset and oil consumption datapoints from bp dataset.
-Noticing the bp is using lower case short names for its geo and gapminder is using 3 letter iso for its country entities, we shoule align them to use one system too.
+Noticing the bp is using lower case short names for its geo and gapminder is using 3 letter iso for its country entities, we should align them to use one system too.
 So we end up with below
 ingredients:

 .. code-block:: yaml